Pepperi-Addons/abstractActivity/docs/architecture.md

 ## Overview

 Creates the abstract activity scheme, which is inherited by new activities.

-In the future might be used to hold common logic for all activities, once ADAL will be able to support it (schemes logic inheritance).
+In the future it might be used to hold common logic for all activities - once ADAL will be able to support it (schemes logic inheritance).

 ---